geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 Getting Started
 ---------------

 We use postgis/postgres as database engine, a database named "gis" and start with an image from openstreetmap.
-We also need an installation from `<http://www.gdal.org>`_
+We also need this utility  `<http://www.gdal.org/gdal_retile.html>`_ .
+The best way to install with all dependencies is downloading from here `<http://fwtools.maptools.org/>`_

 .. image:: start.png